edac713/GPTs/documents/guides/microsoft-docs/Mastering The Art of Prompt Engineering.md

 To provide effective instructions, consider the following:

-#### Specify the desired format:
+**Specify the desired format:**

 Clearly indicate the expected format of the response, such as a paragraph, a list, a table, or any other structured format.
 This helps the model understand how to organize and present the information in a way that meets your needs.

-**For example**, instead of simply asking "Can you summarize this article for me?", you could provide more specific instructions like:
+**For example**, instead of simply asking `"Can you summarize this article for me?"`, you could provide more specific instructions like:

 ```md
 Please provide a summary of the following article, focusing on the key points and main takeaways: